mozilla-l10n/documentation/src/products/android-l10n/removing_projects.md

 See [example PR](https://github.com/mozilla-l10n/android-l10n-tooling/pull/29) for the removal of Firefox for Fire TV product.

-## Stop sync for the project in Pontoon
+## Disable the project in Pontoon

-In order to disable sync in Pontoon, log in to admin view of the project (e.g. [Firefox for Android](https://pontoon.mozilla.org/admin/projects/firefox-for-android/), [Focus for Android](https://pontoon.mozilla.org/admin/projects/focus-for-android/), etc.) and scroll to the bottom of the page.
-Click the “Sync Disabled” checkbox on the left and then "Save Project".
+In order to disable a project in Pontoon, log in to admin view of the project (e.g. [Firefox for Android](https://pontoon.mozilla.org/admin/projects/firefox-for-android/), [Focus for Android](https://pontoon.mozilla.org/admin/projects/focus-for-android/), etc.) and scroll to the bottom of the page.
+Click the “Disabled” checkbox on the left and then "Save Project".
-This will ensure that the project stops syncing between Pontoon and the GitHub android-l10n repository, in order to safely remove it from the repo, and avoid any possible conflicts between files.
+The project will no longer be shown to localizers and will stop syncing between Pontoon and the GitHub android-l10n repository.
+This allows safe removal of the project from the repo and avoids any possible conflicts between files.

 ## Remove - and update - android-l10n GitHub files